Konrad Berkowicz

 Konrad Szczepan Berkowicz (born 27 May 1984 in Kraków) is a Polish politician.
-He has been a vice-chairman of KORWiN since 2015.
-He is a deputy in the Sejm since 2019.
+In 2015 he became the vice-chairman of KORWiN, aka 'The New Hope', a far-right political party in Poland in 2015, and the deputy of the Lower house of the Polish parliament (Sejm) in 2019.

+Early life

+Berkowicz was born in Krakow and raised in Trzcinica near Jasło.
+He is the son of Adam and Bożena Berkowicz, both of whom were dance teachers.
+In his youth, Berkowicz also worked as a dance teacher and practiced ballroom dancing.
+He has four siblings.

+Berkowicz holds Bachelor and Master's degrees in philosophy from the University of Warsaw.

+Political career

+In 2018, Berkowicz ran for mayor of Kraków but was unsuccessful.

 In 2019, he was elected to the Sejm, starting from the Confederation Freedom and Independence list in the Kraków II constituency.
 He was a candidate in the 2019–20 Confederation presidential primary.

-In the 2023 elections, he successfully ran for parliamentary re-election (with 36,918 votes).
-In the 10th term of the Sejm, he became, among other things, vice-chairman of the Senior Policy Commission.
-In 2024, he again ran unsuccessfully for mayor of Kraków.
-In the same year, he also ran unsuccessfully in the next European elections.
+In the 2023 parliamentary elections, Berkowicz was re-elected to the Sejm with 36,918 votes.
+During the 10th term, he served, among other roles, as vice-chairman of the Senior Policy Commission.
+In 2024, he again ran unsuccessfully for mayor of Kraków, and later that year he also made an unsuccessful bid in the European Parliament elections.